 This version obviously uses ginger ale in place of Sprite, which I think would be the perfect fall drink.

-Here’s another three-ingredient cocktail that uses ginger ale, lime juice, and booze.
+Here’s another bubbly cocktail that uses ginger ale, lime juice, and booze.
 Only this time, it’s bourbon.

 I know a lot of whiskey drinkers who can sip at and enjoy it straight, but my sweet tooth leans towards bourbon.

 This drink is sort of the middle ground between the whiskey cocktail and the Dark and Stormy.